Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 - **Bias** and **Variance:**
   - Underfitting = Low variance and High Bias = Simple Model
   - Over Fitting = Low Bias and High variance = Complex Model
-  - [Hyparmeter](https://towardsdatascience.com/understanding-hyperparameters-and-its-optimisation-techniques-f0debba07568) tuning helps you balance the model bias and variance.
+  - [Hyparmeter Tuning](https://towardsdatascience.com/understanding-hyperparameters-and-its-optimisation-techniques-f0debba07568) helps you balance the model bias and variance.

 You Did IT........